 Normally held on the first Wednesday of November each year, this day is promoted by the International Stress Management Association (ISMAUK).
 The purpose of the day is to raise awareness of the effects of psychological distress in the workplace and of the many coping strategies and sources of help available to address it.
-For more information go to: isma.org.uk/about-nationalstress-awareness-day-nsad/ mind.org.uk/BlueLight bluelight@mind.org.uk t @MindCharity #mybluelight f Mind
+For more information go to: isma.org.uk mind.org.uk/BlueLight bluelight@mind.org.uk t @MindCharity f Mind